Az-otrope/loan_portfolio/README.md

 Figure 1.
 Amount of loans issued over the years and the interest rate trends across 6 states from 2007 - 2011

 **Findings**
-- the amount of issued loans seems to have grown exponentially over the range of 2007 - 2011.
+- The amount of issued loans seems to have grown exponentially over the range of 2007 - 2011.
-    - loans in 2008 were 8x more than in 2007
+    - Loans in 2008 were 8x more than in 2007
-    - amount of loans increases 2x/year from 2009 to 2011
+    - Amount of loans increases 2x/year from 2009 to 2011
-- the 60-month loan term was introduced in 2010
+- The 60-month loan term was introduced in 2010
 - The interest rate follows the same trend across the 6 states:
     - The interest rate increased from 2007 and reached its peak in 2009
     - Declined in 2010, and slightly increased in 2011